AAA Northern Region

 The AAA Northern Region was one of the four AAA regions in the Virginia High School League.
 It was made up of four districts: the AAA Concorde District, the AAA Liberty District, the AAA National District, and the AAA Patriot District.
-Group AAA is the largest enrollment class for VHSL schools, and typically AAA is the most competitive level as well.
+Group AAA is the largest enrollment class for VHSL schools, and typically AAA is the most competitive level.
 In 2013, the three classification format was eliminated in favor of a six classification system.
 Accordingly, the Northern Region was eliminated, while the districts were retained for regular season competition.

 The Northern Region comprises most of the public schools in Northern Virginia, including all the public high schools in Fairfax County, Arlington County, Alexandria City, and one high school in Loudoun County.
 The region is also the smallest geographically of all the A, AA, and AAA VHSL regions, where boundaries have remained within the outer limits of Fairfax County for most of its history.

 History of the Northern Region

 Past Northern Region districts

 In 1965, the then nineteen schools in the Northern Region which competed at the AAA varsity level were first organized into three districts based primarily on geographic location.
 The Northern Region was originally made up of three districts.
 They were the AAA Northern District, the AAA Alexandria District, and the AAA Potomac District.
 The Alexandria District had its name changed to the Gunston District within a few years.
 The Northern Region had these districts until 1976, when a fourth district, the Great Falls, was added.
 These districts served the region until the 1993–1994 school year.

 There are currently 17 teams playing in the Northern Region (6D) as of the 2018–2019 school year.

 The Concorde District includes Centreville, Chantilly, Madison, Oakton, Westfield.

 The Cedar Run District includes Battlefield, Osbourn, Osbourn Park, Patriot, Stonewall Jackson.

-The Liberty District includes Herndon, Langley, McLean, South Lakes, Washington-Lee, Yorktown.
+The Liberty District includes Herndon, Langley, McLean, South Lakes, Washington-Liberty, Yorktown.

 Marshall is in the National District but the other members of that district play in region 6C.